-It’s important to get as much information about the condition of the car before you buy it.
+It’s important to get as much information as you can about the condition of the car before you buy it.

-Know your rights if you bought a car from a private seller and:
+Know your rights if you bought a car from a private seller and the:

 If you have a problem with your vehicle because the seller misled you, you may be able to cancel the contract and get compensation under the Contract and Commercial Law Act.